fNIRS/snirf/GOVERNMENT.md

 **Section 1.** Steering Committee Definition.
 The SNIRF Steering Committee is ultimately responsible for guiding the development of SNIRF in accordance with its mission.
 The committee must unanimously approve the releases of official and final changes to the specification, as well as changes to the SNIRF government or mission statement.

 **Section 2.** Election.
 Steering committee members must be nominated or self-nominated in advance of the end of a sitting member's term.
 The departing member is responsible for the organization of the election, and cannot be elected to remain in the same seat.
-All SNIRF Contributors, Maintainers, and Steering Committee members are eligble to vote in the election.
+All SNIRF Contributors, Maintainers, and Steering Committee members are eligible to vote in the election.

 **Section 3.** Terms.
 The Steering Committee is composed of 3 or 5 members of the fNIRS community who are elected to serve 3 year terms.
 The number of members should remain odd.